opendoor/pggen/README.md

 in the database ahead of time and then call it from queries or other functions. `pggen` provides support for generating shims for prepared functions.
 Prepared functions don't provide all that much functionality over and above that provided by `pggen`s support for queries.
 The main advantage is that the argument names for the shims will be pulled from the argument names of the prepared function in postgres rather than being a fairly opaque `arg0`, `arg1`, ..., `argn`.
+You can also generate names for your queries by making use of the `arg_names` configuration option on a query.

 ### Statements